-Our contents page links to every section within this document.
+The contents page links out to every section within this document.
 Clicking on a specific section will instantly take you to it.

-- 1 Click on the contents button to return to the contents page. - 2 This button takes you to the previous page. - 3 This button takes you to the next page.
+- 1 Click on the contents button to return to the contents page. - 2 The back button returns you to the last page you visited. - 3 This button takes you to the previous page. - 4 This button takes you to the next page.

 There are also many other clickable links within this document which we've made easy to spot by underlining and highlighting them in blue.
+If you click on one of these links, but then wish to navigate back to the page you were viewing previously, simply click the 'Back' button at the top of the page.